mfazari/Linear_Regression/README.md

-# Linear Regression
+# Machine Learning

-Linear Regression in JavaScript/Node.js
+Machine Learning stuff.
+Mainly written in Python, casually in other languages